Cognitive Behavioural Therapy

 CBT can be effective for certain types of depression, and certain types of anxiety such as panic, social anxiety, excessive worrying and OCD.
 It can also be effective for conditions such as perfectionism and low self-esteem.

 A course of CBT with me would typically last 12-18 sessions.
 Sometimes a follow up session can be beneficial after a course of CBT, or even open-ended counselling.
-I have three years training in CBT.
+I have extensive training and experience with CBT.

 We all have thoughts going through our minds all the time.
 This is normal and is known as automatic thinking.

 However, our thoughts are just thoughts and not facts.
 Often, our thoughts will be biased and wrong, and these distorted thoughts can affect our mood.